shaw8wit/Bash-Scripts/run/readme.txt

 # What is run?
--> run command can be used to compile and run any file with a single command -> currently supports .txt .c .cpp .java .py .sh
+-> run command can be used to compile and run any file with a single command -> currently supports .txt .c .cpp .java .py .sh .dart .pm

 ## Prerequisites
 -> needs a bash terminal